 Under the previous revenue standard, the Company recognized License Revenue over the expected performance period on a straight-line basis commencing on May 21, 2015.
 In accordance with the new revenue recognition standards, the Company recognizes License Revenue over the expected performance period based on its measure of progress towards the completion of certain activities related to its services.
 The Company determines such progress by comparing activities performed at the end of each reporting period with total activities expected to be performed.
 The Company estimates total expected activities using a number of unobservable inputs, such as the probability of BMS designating additional targets, the probability of successfully completing each phase and estimated time required to provide services during the various development stages.
-If available, the Company uses product candidate specific research and development plans.
-Alternatively, the Company assumes that completion of the pre-clinical phase requires an average of four years and that clinical development and commercial launch on average require 8.5 years to complete.
+If available, the Company uses product candidate-specific research and development plans.
+Alternatively, the Company assumes that completion of the pre-clinical phase requires an average of four years and that clinical development and commercial launch on average require 8.5 years.

 The estimation of total services at the end of each reporting period involves considerable judgement.
-The estimated number of product candidates that BMS will pursue, significantly impacts the amount of License Revenue the Company recognizes.
-For example, if the Company would increase the probability of all additional targets being designated by 10% than the revenue for the three months ended March 31, 2018, would have decreased by approximately \$0.7 million to \$1.8 million as the Company would be required to render more services in relation to the Consideration received.
+The estimated number of product candidates that BMS will pursue significantly impacts the amount of License Revenue the Company recognizes.
+For example, if the Company would increase the probability of all additional targets being designated by 10% then the revenue for the six months ended June 30, 2018 would have decreased by approximately \$1.3 million to \$3.3 million, as the Company would be required to render more services in relation to the Consideration received.